 Effective August 1, 2018, the Authority entered into a Management Services Agreement with the Hospital Authority of Miller County (Miller).
 Miller will provide Clinch with management services in the form of certain business, operational, quality, and other support.
 The term of the agreement is for two (2) years and shall automatically renew for one (1) year unless notice of termination is given.
-The Authority paid approximately \$295,000 and \$423,000 in 2022 and 2021, respectively, for management fees.
-The Management Services Agreement will expire effective July 31, 2022.
+The Authority paid approximately \$24,000 and \$295,000 in 2023 and 2022, respectively, for management fees.
+The Management Services Agreement expired effective July 31, 2022.